Capacity of loop-erased random walk: Introduction

 Lastly, we show a non-deterministic law of large numbers for $d=3$.
 We relate the rescaled capacity of LERW in $\Z^d$ to the capacity of its scaling limit in $\R^d$.
 Existence of the scaling limit of $\eta$ as the mesh size tends to 0 was first shown by Kozma in \cite{kozma2007scaling} along a dyadic subsequence.
 This was later strengthened to the following statement in \cite{hernandez2024sharp}, which is what we will need for the law of large numbers for the capacity.
 Let $\mathcal{C}$ be the collection of parametrized curves $\lambda\colon[0,\infty)\to\R^3$ with $\lambda(0)=0$ and $\lim_{t\rightarrow\infty}\lambda(t)=\infty$.
-We also consider the LERW $\eta$ to be an element of $\mathcal{C}$, with the natural parametrization.
+We also consider the LERW $\eta$ to be an element of $\mathcal{C}$, with linear interpolation at non-integer times.
 Consider the metric $\chi$ on $\mathcal{C}$ given by

 for $\lambda_1,\lambda_2\in\mathcal{C}$.
 Let